Bitcoin Price History: 2009 - 2025

 While some enjoy comparing Bitcoin’s price history to past speculative manias like Beanie Babies circa 1995 (or the infamous tulip bubble circa 1636), speculation is only one factor in any given Bitcoin price fluctuation.

-Over the years, a fairly reliable pattern has emerged in Bitcoin’s prices.
+Over the years, one pattern can be seen in Bitcoin’s prices.
 Every four years, the network undergoes a change called “the halving,” where the supply of new BTC rewarded to Bitcoin miners gets cut in half.
-This has happened three times so far.
-The first Bitcoin halving occurred in 2012, from 50 BTC to 25 BTC, the second in 2016, from 25 to 12.5, and the third in 2020.
+This has happened four times so far:

 In each instance, the price of BTC reached new record highs in the year or so following each halving event.
 This was typically followed by a Bitcoin bear market.
-After a period of consolidation, the price then moved upwards again in anticipation of the next halving, beginning a new Bitcoin bull market.
+After a period of consolidation, the price then tended to move upwards again in advance of the next halving, though there’s no guarantee that this may occur in the future.

-While the price of BTC can hardly be considered predictable, it’s useful to view the chapters in the Bitcoin price history and what it may mean for investors.
+While the price of BTC can hardly be considered predictable, it’s useful to view the chapters in the Bitcoin price history and what it may mean for potential buyers, sellers, and holders.

 Year High Low